 The Pasifika Education Plan provides the Ministry of Education with strategic direction for improving education outcomes for Pasifika peoples in New Zealand.
-The Pasifika Education Plan: Monitoring Report assess performance against the plan.
+The Pasifika Education Plan: Monitoring Report assesses performance against the plan.
 It brings together information from the early childhood education, schooling and tertiary sectors to assess improvements in Pasifika education and forecast the likelihood of achieving the targets established in the Pasifika Education Plan.

 Pacific Education Resources

 Pacific Education Research Publications

 The Ministry undertakes and commissions a considerable amount of research, much of which is being utilised in the development of Pacific education policies.
 Pacific Education Publications are released on Education Counts.

 The Ministry of Education holds various collections of statistical information obtained through Ministry of Education processes, including data on student participation and achievement, and sector performance across a range of educational and financial criteria.
 Pacific Education Statistics are released on Education Counts.

 Education Sector Indicators